 Consider Martin Bashir and Larry King.
 They may make strange bedfellows, but they are both examples of engaging interviewers, having built careers by asking poignant questions.
-Here are a few considerations to help bring out your inner Larry (or Martin) and ensure a smooth video interview.
+Here are a few tips to help bring out your inner Larry (or Martin) and ensure a smooth video interview.

 Before the Interview